Nuri22/csDetector/README.md

 - (-g) for "Google Cloud API Key used for authentication with the Perspective API"
 - (-r) for "GitHub repository URL that you want to analyse"
 - (-s) for  "local directory path to the SentiStregth tool"
-- (-o) "Local directory path for analysis output"
+- (-o) for "Local directory path for analysis output"
 ## Configuration File

 #### aliasSimilarityMaxDistance (float)